 What to Do

-We can’t stop the cicadas from coming (as much as we’d all like to) but we can get our HVAC systems ready now in a number of ways.
-Setting up protective screens around your outside equipment, especially the intake units and cooling towers, can help to keep the insects from getting in.
-Consider setting up an additional late spring PM inspection.
+We can’t stop the cicadas from coming (as much as we’d all like to), but we can prepare our HVAC systems now in several ways.

 Related: Do You Know How to Clean Air Filters